icopy-site/awesome-cn/docs/awesome/awesome-data-engineering.md

 - [Data Engineering Podcast](https://www.dataengineeringpodcast.com/) - The show about modern data infrastructure.
 - [The Data Stack Show](https://datastackshow.com/) - A show where they talk to data engineers, analysts, and data scientists about their experience around building and maintaining data infrastructure, delivering data and data products, and driving better outcomes across their businesses with data.

+### Books

+- [Snowflake Data Engineering](https://www.manning.com/books/snowflake-data-engineering) - A practical introduction to data engineering on the Snowflake cloud data platform.
+- [Best Data Science Books](https://www.appliedaicourse.com/blog/data-science-books/) - This blog offers a curated list of top data science books, categorized by topics and learning stages, to aid readers in building foundational knowledge and staying updated with industry trends.